griptape-ai/griptape-docs/docs/griptape-tools/official-tools/variation-image-generation-client.md

 # VariationImageGenerationEngine

 This Tool allows LLMs to generate variations of an input image from a text prompt.
-The input image can be provided either by its filepath or by its [Task Memory](../../griptape-framework/tools/task-memory.md) reference.
+The input image can be provided either by its file path or by its [Task Memory](../../griptape-framework/tools/task-memory.md) reference.

-## Referencing an image by filepath
+## Referencing an Image by File Path

 ```python
 from griptape.structures import Agent